L0K1LL/L0K1LL/README.md

 I started my IT journey with a technical course in Information Systems and Computer Engineering.
 Since then, I’ve gained professional experience in Helpdesk and Hardware repair.
 I’m currently working as a Local IT Trainee at Forvia, expanding my IT operations and support skills.

-On the side, I’m launching a food business with my fiancée and studying game development in Unity with C# for fun.
+On the side, I’m launching a food business with my fiancée :)

 ---